JimzyLui/DevLeague-Modules/_Testing/TDD/README.md

 Testing can be introduced to students earlier if they meet these requirements:
 - has prior coding experience
-- is excelling at completing and understanding early course material (week 1 & 2)\
+- is excelling at completing and understanding early course material (week 1 & 2)

 #### A word on BDD
-TODO: ... something about TDD is for programmers whereas BDD is for everyone on the entire team (Tests, Project Managers, Design, etc).
+TODO: something about the differences between TDD and BDD wording and... something about TDD is for programmers whereas BDD is for everyone on the entire team (Tests, Project Managers, Design, etc) and that's why it's valueable.

 Start with TDD.
 BDD comes later or comes after conversations between Development Team and Stakeholders.